pollere/DCT/examples/hmIot/README.md

 This discussion contains more information about how the mbps shim uses the DCT library than is necessary in order to simply write applications and trust schemas.

 mbps's shim  serves as an API and passes an identity bundle to modules from Pollere's Data-Centric Toolkit (DCT) which implement the corresponding trust zone.
 (DCT currently uses a version of the NDN Forwarding Daemon NFD to provide network layer primitives over an IPv6 multicast network.)
 This section provides an overview of the module interaction.
 This is an area of active work, that is, we are still refining how the "pieces" go together; this is the current snapshot.
 The modules that uniquely define a particular transport are the shim (here DCT/examples/shims/mbps.hpp) and the trust schema (e.g., iot0.trust) while the rest are DCT library modules.
 The transport translates application messages into secured Publications (and Publications to messages) that are used by its *syncps* Sync protocol that manages the set synchronization of a particular Collection of Publications using NDN primitives (syncInterests and syncData).
 Publications are NDN Data which have distinct name components (trust schema tags) and a data portion that holds the message or a segment of a large message.
-(Publications are encapsulated in NDN Sync Data, which are exchanged with NDN forwarders, through syncps.
-Since the focus is on broadcast communications, those go to the **localnet** Face.)
+(Publications are encapsulated in NDN Sync Data, which are passed to Direct Face through syncps.

 DCT's library is currently separated into four directories that cover different functionalities: syncps (the syncPubSub object and its helpers), sigmgrs (sign and validate Data using different algorithms), distributors (maintain distributed cert or key collections), and schema (holds the schemaLib modules).
 The figure shows how the various modules of DCT are used by a custom shim (like mbps.hpp) to make a bespoke transport that presents an application-specific interface and uses NFD and its IPv6 multicast interface to send and receive packets on a local network.
 In addition to the cryptographic signing and validation of Data packets (e.g., RFC7693, EdDSA, SHA256, AEAD), the schemaLib is employed to do construction and structural validation of Publications, ensuring that all of the schema's naming constraints hold for the publication and its signing chain.
 DCT does not permit trust schemas to specify integrity signing (RFC7693 or SHA256) for publications as this is at odds with DCT's security model, but these are used within distributors to sign syncData during initialization.